20 Strongest Superheroes Ever, Ranked

 15. She-Hulk

-Unfortunately for the Thing, he still has a long way to go if he ever hopes to catch up to the next hero — excuse us, heroine — on our list.
+Unfortunately for the Thing and Rogue, they still have a long way to go if they ever hope to catch up to the next hero — excuse us, heroine — on our list.
 Lawyer Jennifer Walters was visiting with her cousin Bruce Banner in 1979's "Savage She-Hulk" #1 when a gunshot wound forced Bruce to give her a blood transfusion in order to save her life.
 Though the procedure succeeded, Jennifer found that she could transform into the She-Hulk.
 Though not as strong as her cousin, she was able to retain both her intelligence and her sense of self while in "Hulk-mode."

 Her strength has fluctuated over the years, but like many others on this list, she's steadily grown stronger since her creation.
 In 2004's "She-Hulk" #9, she effortlessly lifted the Thing's weight-lifting machine at its maximum settings with one hand.
 In the same issue, she had to throw an arm-wrestling match with Hercules in order to spare his feelings.
 More recent stories like "Immortal Hulk" #7 in 2018, however, have shown She-Hulk begin to close in on her cousin's levels of strength.